 FortiGate supports certificate inspection.
 The default configuration has a built-in certificate-inspection profile which you can use directly.
-When you use certificate inspection, the FortiGate only inspects the header information of the packets.
+When you use certificate inspection, the FortiGate only inspects the headers up to the SSL/TLS layer.

 If you do not want to deep scan for privacy reasons but you want to control web site access, you can use certificate-inspection.